 American Express Hilton Cards

-American Express offers three personal Hilton-affiliated credit cards: Hilton, Hilton Surpass and Hilton Aspire.
+American Express, Member FDIC, offers three personal Hilton-affiliated credit cards: Hilton, Hilton Surpass and Hilton Aspire.
 Typically, these cards primarily offer benefits for stays at Hilton family hotels and resorts.
 However, each of these cards is now offering bonuses for U.S. restaurant spend and for general spending.
 Here is the breakdown of the temporary bonus categories for these cards:

 - U.S. restaurant spend through December 2021: $5 monthly credit for Hilton, $10 for Surpass and $20 for Aspire